cberner/redb/docs/design.md

 `pages in partial trailing region` all pages except the last must be full.
 This stores the number of pages in the last region.

+`region tracker page number` the page storing the region tracker data structure

 `slot checksum` is the XXH3_128bit checksum of all the preceding fields in the transaction slot.

 ### Transaction slot 1 (128 bytes):
 * Same layout as slot 0

 ### Region tracker
-Following the database header is the region tracker, which is an array of `BtreeBitmap`s that track the page orders which are free in each region:
+The region tracker is an array of `BtreeBitmap`s that tracks the page orders which are free in each region.
+It is stored in a page in the data section of a region:
 ```
 <-------------------------------------------- 8 bytes ------------------------------------------->
 ==================================================================================================